kseniiaIrinarkhova/trailAdvisor/README.md

 # Hiking in National Parks

-TrailAdvisor is a Vite + React + Typescript application.
+Park Advisor is a Vite + React + Typescript application.
 It provides opportunity to learn about National Parks in selected state and save the most interesting parks to favorites.

 # Technical documentation of the project
 ## Code specification
 ### Project structure:
 - **public** - directory for static files (images)
 - **src** - directory with main code files
     - *vite-env.d.ts* - file with custom types that used in projects
+    - *router.tsx* - file with all routes information
     - **components** - directory with project components
         1) *FavoriteForm* - component that is used to add/delete from favorites action
         2) *Footer* - component for footer